awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 Optional
 The record state of a finding\.
 By default, when initially generated by a service, findings are considered `ACTIVE`\.
 The `ARCHIVED` state indicates that a finding should be hidden from view\.
 Archived findings are not immediately deleted\.
-You can search, review, and report against them\.
+You can search, review, and report on them\.
 Finding providers can update the record state\.
 Security Hub also automatically archives control\-based findings if the associated resource is deleted, the resource does not exist, or the control is disabled\.
 If the record state changes from `ARCHIVED` to `ACTIVE`, and the workflow status of the finding is either `NOTIFIED` or `RESOLVED`, then Security Hub automatically sets the workflow status to `NEW`\.
 **Type:** Enum